 Contentstack allows you to upload any files (images, videos, PDFs, audio files, and so on) and store it in your repository for future use.
 This repository of uploaded files is called assets.
 Once a file has been uploaded to assets, it can be attached to any entry.
 This is especially useful when you want to use certain assets in multiple entries.

-You can start adding assets directly into your default location or you can create folders and upload your assets within it.
+You can start adding assets directly into your default root location, or you can create folders and upload your assets within them.

 To upload a new asset, you need to perform the following steps:

-Note: Currently, you can upload an asset that does not exceed 700 MB.
+Note: Currently, using the dialog, you can only select upto 10 assets at a time.
+The size of an asset should not exceed 700 MB.

 By clicking on the file URL, you will be able to copy the URL of the uploaded file.